ZohaibCodez/agents-sdk-from-zero/README.md

 - **Guardrails & Exception Handling:** See `modules/08_exceptions/` and `modules/09_guardrails/` for in-progress work on error management and safety.
 - **University Helpdesk Orchestration Project:** See `modules/projects/02_university_helpdesk_orchestration/` for advanced multi-agent orchestration, escalation, and context-aware routing.
 - **All previous advanced streaming, tool integration, and orchestration features remain available in their respective modules.**
+- **Multi-Agent Orchestration:** See `modules/10_multiple_agents.py/` for LLM-orchestrated, code-orchestrated, and hybrid agent orchestration patterns.
+- **Configuration Visualization:** See `modules/11_configuration_visualizations/` for configuration visualization tools and examples.

 ---